GitauHarrison/notes/search/implement_elasticseach.md

     g.search_form = SearchForm()
 ```

 Flask provides the `g` object.
 It is a variable that acts as storage.
-Data stored in this variable can persist through the life of request.
-What will happen is that when a call to this handler ends and Flask invokes the view function responsible of rendering the search form, the `g` object will remain unchanged and still have the form attached to it.
+Data stored in this variable can persist through the life of a request.
+What will happen is that when a call to this handler ends and Flask invokes the view function responsible for rendering the search form, the `g` object will remain unchanged and still have the form attached to it.

 Note that the `g` variable is specific to each request.
 If your application is serving multiple requests to clients (browsers), you can rely on this object to provide private storage for each request.
-You do not have to worry about one client's data being similar to data requestd by another client.
+You do not have to worry about one client's data being similar to data requested by another client.

 ## Display The Search Form

-This form is going to be in the re-usable navigation bar.
+This form is going to be in the reusable navigation bar.

 ```html
 <!-- app/templates/base.html: Display the search form -->